kedro-org/kedro-plugins/kedro-docker/README.md

 * `--image` - optional Docker image tag.
 Defaults to the project directory name
 * `--docker-args` - optional string containing extra options for `docker build` command
 * `--with-spark` - optional flag to create an image additionally with Spark and Hadoop
 * `--base-image` - optional base Docker image.
-Default is Debian buster with the current environment Python version, e.g. `python:3.8-buster`
+Default is Debian slim with the current environment Python version, e.g. `python:3.10-slim`
 * `-h, --help` - show command help and exit.

 ### Run your project in a Docker environment